sophanorin/covid-tracker/README.md

 ## Description

 This's application is built for data visualization that using React and ChartJs.
-It tracks all Coronavirus Cases, Recovered, Deaths in the world
+It tracks all Coronavirus Cases, Recovered, Deaths in the world.

 ## Available Scripts